donie-banana/dungeon/README.md

+# Dungeon

 You like 1st person games?
 You like Dungeon crawlers?
 You like Rogue-likes?

+---

+Welcome to **Dungeon** – a game that combines the thrill of first-person exploration with the challenge of classic dungeon crawling and rogue-like mechanics.
-Well then, this game is just for you!
-This is my first actual game that i'm making, really hoping it ends up good.
+This is my first actual game project, and I'm excited to share the journey with you!

+## Features

+- **Procedural Generation:** Every run is unique.
+- **Challenging Gameplay:** Test your skills and strategy.

+---

+*Thank you for checking out Dungeon.
+Feedback and suggestions are always welcome!*